 Classic French vinaigrette dressing has a balanced, tangy vibe with olive oil, vinegar, and a touch of Dijon mustard.

-But in the States, things take a twist.
-We changed it to suit the American palate with a creamy, sweeter, tomato-based concoction usually made with ketchup or tomato paste, sugar, and a bunch of spices.
+But in the States, we changed it to suit the American palate with a creamy, sweeter, tomato-based concoction usually made with ketchup or tomato paste, sugar, and spices.
 It's got a bold flavor and a slightly sweet kick that's pretty darn tasty, even though it's not exactly what the French had in mind.

 Ingredients